joint-top-nav

 Multicore-Based Parallel Disk Systems for Large-Scale Data-Intensive Computing

-We will provide the first parallel disk system in which large parts of data and input/output processing are offloaded to multicore processors embedded in disk drives.
-Our research group will bridge the technology gap between multicore computing and parallel disk systems by addressing fundamental issues of multicore computing, data processing and performance analysis for data-intensive computing systems.
+We investigate active storage systems which data and I/O processing are offloaded to multicore processors embedded in storage nodes.
+We bridge the technology gap between multicore computing and parallel storage systems by addressing fundamental issues of multicore computing, data processing and performance analysis for data-intensive computing systems.

 read more